AhmadHajAhmad/Prepper/README.md

 ### Purpose

-Our system intends to help the user keep any nessecary supplies at home in case of an emergency.
-The application will track how much food and water the user currently has, and make sure to give advice on other emergency supplies that should always be stockpiled at home.
-The information shall be displayed in a convenient way so that the user can get a good overview of their current situation.
+Our system serves as a valuable tool for ensuring the availability of essential supplies within your household for potential emergencies.
+It effectively monitors your food and water inventory while allowing you to involve household members in your readiness plan.
+This data is presented in a structured and comprehensible manner, providing a precise overview of your readiness status.

 ### Pages

 1. Login Page<br>
 This page prompts the user to enter their credentials to log in or create a new account if they do not have one already.

-2. Account Creation Page<br>
+2. Register Page<br>
 This page prompts the user to type in a username, email, password and characteristics.

-3. Household Page<br>
-This page allows the user to enter their location and add and remove people to their household.

-4. Main Page<br>
+3. Main Page<br>
-This page will display overviews of the users food, water and emergency supplies.
+This page will display overviews of the users food and water.
 It will be structured as a dashboard so that the user can easily glance over their current preparedness.
 The page will also display a quote based on what the current status of preparedness is.

+4. Household Members Page<br>
+This page allows the user with the to manage their household members' information.
+You can add, update, or remove household members as needed, ensuring that your readiness plan always reflects your current family composition.

 5. Food Page<br>
-This page will allow the user to see what food they currently have in stock and allow the user to enter new food items.
-The page will also give the user hints about good practices when it comes to storing food and what types are preferred.
+This page allows the user to curate personalized food inventory, enabling them to add, update, or remove food items they currently have in stock.

 6. Emergency Supplies Page<br>
-This page will be a static list of items that the user should have at home in case of emergency.
-The list will have check marks so that the user can indicate if they have the item at home or not.
-The page will also give the user hints about good practices when it comes to lifetimes of batteries etc.
+This page allows the user to create personalized emergency supply list.
+While it provides a default set of items as a starting point, you have the freedom to add or remove supplies according to your specific needs.
+Each item comes with a toggle option, allowing you to easily mark whether you have it in stock at home or not.

+7. Settings Page<br>
+This page allows the user to change their password.

+8. Admin page<br>
+This page grants administrative access to view a comprehensive list of all entities within the system.
+Admins can delete specific entitities and users.
+When a user is deleted, the associated food items, household members, and supplies are also removed from the system.

 ### Entity-Relationship (ER) Diagram